Working Farms Transform for Halloween

 When we were visiting family on the east coast, we drove past many farms and farm stands.
 So many, we lost count.
 Living in the city, we don’t have that luxury.
-The first time we took our son to a pumpkin patch, I was disappointed to see the hay thrown over asphalt in a parking structure as cars sped by on La Cienega Blvd.
+The first time we took our son to a pumpkin patch, I was disappointed to see hay thrown over asphalt in a parking lot as cars sped by on La Cienega Blvd.
 It doesn’t exactly evoke a “down home” feel.

-While there are still several fun creatively engineered pumpkin patches throughout the city, there are two working farms that are a short drive away for those of us who want the authentic farm feel.
+While there are several fun creatively engineered pumpkin patches throughout the city, there are two working farms that are a short drive away for those of us who want an authentic farm feel.
 We don’t go every year since it is a commitment to drive about an hour away and spend a few hours there to drive an hour back, but when we do, we never regret it.

-If you haven’t been to Tanaka Farms, you are missing out.
+If you haven’t been to Tanaka Farms, you are missing out!
 In October, the farm transforms into a pumpkin wonderland.
 In addition to picking a pumpkin straight from the patch, you can also travel through a corn maze, take a wagon ride around the farm, pick vegetables or visit the petting zoo.